Home Videos Blog ๐ŸŽ‰ Plan an Event ๐Ÿ” Planner Login Partners Creators

 My mom had been through hell that year.
 Dad's passing six months earlier had left her navigating widowhood for the first time.
 She was learning to live alone in the house where they'd shared 52 years of marriage.
 And here I was, holding a $4.99 piece of cardstock that felt about as meaningful as a grocery receipt.

 That's when I decided to build her something different.
 Something that would actually capture what she meant to me.
-I had no idea that creating a digital birthday card that makes you cry would end up changing my life -- and eventually become the foundation of CinematicCard.
+I had no idea that creating a digital birthday card that you will never forget it would end up changing my life -- and eventually become the foundation of CinematicCard.

 The Problem with Every Birthday Card I'd Ever Given